sysflow-telemetry/sysflow/docs/index.rst

 Introduction
 ------------

-The SysFlow Telemetry Pipeline is a framework for monitoring cloud workloads and for creating performance and security analytics.
-The goal of this project is to build all the plumbing required for system telemetry so that users can focus on writing and sharing analytics on a scalable, common open-source platform.
-The backbone of the telemetry pipeline is a new data format called SysFlow, which lifts raw system event information into an abstraction that describes process behaviors, and their relationships with containers, files, and network.
-This object-relational format is highly compact, yet it provides broad visibility into container clouds.
-We have also built several APIs that allow users to process SysFlow with their favorite toolkits.
+The SysFlow Telemetry Pipeline is a framework for monitoring cloud and enterprise workloads.
+The framework builds the plumbing required for system telemetry so that users can focus on writing and sharing analytics on a scalable, common open-source platform.

+The backbone of the telemetry pipeline is a new [data format](https://sysflow.readthedocs.io/en/latest/spec.html) which lifts raw system event information into an abstraction that describes process behaviors, and their relationships with containers, files, and network activity.
+This object-relational format is highly compact, yet it provides broad visibility into legacy endpoints and container clouds.
-The pipeline can currently be deployed using Docker, Kubernetes, OpenShift, and bare metal/VMs (see sf-deployments project).
-Contributions are welcome!

-Lastly, C++, Python, and Golang APIs are available in the sf-apis project, allowing users to interact with SysFlow traces programmatically.
-An integrate Jupyter environment for SysFlow makes it easy to perform log hunting on collected traces.
-There are also Apache Avro schema files for SysFlow so that users can generate APIs for other languages, such as golang or JAVA.
+The platform is designed as a pluggable edge processing architecture which includes a policy engine that accepts declarative policies that support edge filtering, tagging, and alerting on SysFlow streams.
+It also offers several APIs that allow users to process SysFlow with their favorite toolkits.
+C++, Python, and Golang [APIs](https://github.com/sysflow-telemetry/sf-apis) are available, allowing users to interact with SysFlow traces programmatically.
+An integrated [Jupyter environment](https://sysflow.readthedocs.io/en/latest/quick.html#analyzing-collected-traces) makes it easy to perform log hunting on collected traces.
+There are also Apache Avro schema files for SysFlow so that users can generate APIs for other programming languages.

+The pipeline can be [deployed](https://sysflow.readthedocs.io/en/latest/deploy.html) using Docker, Kubernetes, OpenShift, and bare metal/VMs.
+The [SysFlow agent](https://sysflow.readthedocs.io/en/latest/quick.html#deployment-options) can be configured as an edge analytics pipeline to stream SysFlow records through rsyslog, or as a batch exporter of raw SysFlow traces to S3-compatible object stores.

-To learn more about each project, please check the table of contents below, or visit the READMEs in each project's git repo.
+To learn more about SysFlow, check the table of contents below.
+If in a hurry, skip to our [quick start](https://sysflow.readthedocs.io/en/latest/quick.html) guide.

 *This an ongoing research project.
 We welcome feedback, bug reports, and contributions!*

 Keep in touch
 -------------
 Please connect with us on our `Slack <https://join.slack.com/t/sysflow-telemetry/shared_invite/enQtODA5OTA3NjE0MTAzLTlkMGJlZDQzYTc3MzhjMzUwNDExNmYyNWY0NWIwODNjYmRhYWEwNGU0ZmFkNGQ2NzVmYjYxMWFjYTM1MzA5YWQ>`_ community!
 For bugs and feature requests, please check our `issue tracker <https://github.com/sysflow-telemetry/sf-docs/issues>`_.

 License
 -------